Diana Richardson facts for kids

 Education | Medgar Evers College (BA) Baruch College (MPA) |

-Diana Richardson (born January 16, 1983) is an American politician who served as a member of the New York Assembly.
+Diana Richardson (born January 16, 1983) is an American former progressive Democratic politician who served as a member of the New York Assembly.
 She was elected on the Working Families Party line in a 2015 special election to replace Karim Camara in the 43rd district, which comprises the Crown Heights and Prospect Lefferts Gardens neighborhoods of Brooklyn.
+She also served as the deputy Brooklyn borough president for ten months in 2022, until she was fired.

 Early life and education

-Richardson was born in Brooklyn, to Caribbean immigrant parents from Aruba, and raised in Crown Heights.
+Richardson was born in Brooklyn, to immigrant parents who came to the US from Aruba in the Caribbean in the 1960s, and raised in Crown Heights.
+She attended Edward R. Murrow High School.

-Richardson has an undergraduate degree in public administration from Medgar Evers College, and a Master of Public Administration from Baruch College, both campuses of the City University of New York.
+Richardson has an undergraduate degree in public administration from Medgar Evers College ('08), and a Master of Public Administration from Baruch College, both campuses of the City University of New York.

 Career